sopzha/sopzha.github.io/content/posts/why.md

 complete my written assignments, I've noticed a considerable decline in my ability to express myself in English, both orally and in writing.

-The start of this post sounds accusatory.
 I don't blame MIT for an incomplete education.
-I have multiple friends in the same institution who are skilled writers and communicators.
-My inaptitude for writing is largely due to my own lack of commitment to practice.
+I have multiple friends in the same institution who are apt writers and communicators.
+My discomfort with writing is largely due to my own lack of commitment to practice.

 This blog is an attempt for me to address this problem.
 I hope through regularly blogging, I'm able to express my ideas in a way that is both